Mark O'Connor (sportsman)

-Mark O'Connor (Marc Ó Conchúir; born 17 January 1997) is a professional Australian rules footballer playing for the Geelong Football Club in the Australian Football League (AFL).
+Mark O'Connor (Marc Ó Conchúir; born 17 January 1997) is an Irish professional Australian rules footballer playing for the Geelong Football Club in the Australian Football League (AFL).
+Prior to joining Geelong, he played underage gaelic football for Dingle GAA and Kerry GAA.
+He has played senior club football for Dingle on a number of occasions in the AFL off season.

 Early life

 O'Connor is a native of Daingean Uí Chúis, a town in an Irish-speaking region of County Kerry, Ireland.
-Mark is the oldest of a set of triplets, with his identical sisters Sinead & Brydie still living in Ireland.
+Mark is the youngest of three boys, with his brothers John and David still living in Ireland.
 Prior to leaving for Australia, O'Connor studied commerce at University College Cork.

 Gaelic football career

+Dingle underage

+O’Connor grew up playing for his local club, Dingle.
+He won two Kerry minor club football championships in 2014 and 2015.